Can You Close a Green Pool? Complete Winter Closing Guide

 - Brush pool surfaces twice daily to dislodge algae, paying attention to corners and steps

-- Vacuum waste rather than filtering dead algae back into the pool (requires sand or DE filter with multiport valve - cartridge filter users should remove cartridges and vacuum with pump only)
+- Vacuum waste rather than filtering dead algae back into the pool (requires sand or DE filter with multiport valve - cartridge-filter users have no waste port, so vacuum slowly on the normal filter setting and clean or replace the cartridge afterward)

 - Balance final chemistry before beginning normal winterizing procedures